-The MAC CARES Emergency Grants program was established by the Mississippi Arts Commission in April 2020 as a response to the economic devastation of COVID-19 on the arts sector.
-The program’s current special funding opportunity provides one-time grants to non-profit arts organizations in Mississippi to provide immediate financial support to these organizations due to the income shortfalls created by the COVID-19 pandemic.
+Established in April 2020, the MAC CARES special funding opportunity provides one-time grants to non-profit arts organizations in Mississippi to provide immediate financial support to these organizations due to the income shortfalls created by the COVID-19 pandemic.
 Funding for this program comes from a grant from the National Endowment for the Arts through the 2020 federal CARES Act.

 MAC has received $441,100 from the NEA to distribute in Mississippi.
 While the NEA is allowing state arts agencies to keep a portion of the funds to administer the grants (MAC is eligible to keep up to $50,000), MAC has committed to granting the entire award to arts organizations across Mississippi.

 As additional funding becomes available, the agency plans to offer future grant opportunities as part of the MAC CARES program to provide further COVID-19 relief to the arts sector.

 Unlike other special grant programs that support new or experimental projects, the CARES grant program focuses solely on helping arts organizations to maintain their operations.
 NEA Chairman Mary Anne Carter has implored MAC and the other state arts agencies to re-grant these funds out as quickly as possible to help save jobs and assist arts organizations with ongoing facility expenses.